Here we provide a complete comparison between Engineered Hardwood and Linoleum flooring.

 Appearance and Aesthetics

 Engineered hardwood flooring looks very much like genuine wood because of the way that they have been manufactured.
-It is also available in several different shades, colors, sizes and thicknesses.
-This means that you will be able to find just the right match for virtually any room in your home.
+It is also available in several different shades, colors, sizes,

 Most forms of linoleum flooring have had a highly durable coating applied to them.
 While this can help prevent absorption of moisture and dirt, this can be dented or damaged by high heels, furniture legs and pet claws in some cases.